bimu233/world-conflict-dashboard/README.md

-This is a interactive dashboard for visualization world conflicts from 1989-2024 build using svelte and d3.
+This is a interactive dashboard for visualization world conflicts bilateral trade and economy metirc build using svelte and d3.
 The data is collected from uppsala conflict data program.